khaledjendi/SHOPi/README.md

 - Creating checkout page

-- Creating login page and use Facebook and google apis
+- [Completed] Creating login page and use Facebook and google apis (Completed)

+- [Completed] Use firebase for signing up (Completed, with a smooth drag and drop user image)

 - Create Personal details page

+- Work with firebase to store personal data, orders, favorites, ...

 - Perform search on the product

 - Add more facilities to the product page with capability to veiw correct related items

-- Work with firebase to store personal data, orders, favorites, ...

-- Use local storage to save login details

 ### Upon more time remaing...
 - Use and implement currency api service to convert prices to different currencies